 - That authorization hold stays on your account until you check out of your hotel, even if a long time passes between your reservation and your stay at the hotel.

 - Once you check out of the hotel, your charge is submitted for settling.
-The temporary authorization hold is taken off your checking account.
+The temporary authorization hold is taken off your credit card.

 - There are times when the hotel might create two authorization holds.
 A second might be for incidentals like restaurant or mini-bar use or room service.

-Authorization holds operate much the same for both car rental companies and gasoline stations.
-Car rental companies may hold more funds than are involved in a transaction in order to cover damage to the car.
-Gasoline stations may hold more because they may have a predetermined amount they hold for every transaction.
+Authorization holds operate much the same for both car rental companies and gas stations.
+Car rental companies may hold more funds than are involved in a transaction, in order to cover potential damage to the car.
+Gas stations may hold more, because they may have a pre-determined amount they hold for every transaction.

 Authorization holds are a mystery to most consumers.
-When we buy gasoline, reserve a hotel room, or reserve a car, we may not think about holds that will be placed on a part of the balance of our account.
-If we do think about it, we don’t know how much the hold will be or we presume it disappears as soon as we pay the bill.
+When we buy gas, reserve a hotel room, or reserve a car, we might not think about holds that will be placed on a part of the balance of our account.
+If we do think about it, we don’t know how much the hold will be, or we presume it disappears as soon as we pay the bill.
 We don’t know how to avoid or reduce these authorization holds.
-In order to be an informed consumer, this is information we need to have.
+In order to be informed consumers, this is the type of information we need to have.

 Tips for Navigating Credit Card Authorization Holds:

-- If you are making a hotel reservation or renting a car, ask about their credit card hold policy when you make the reservation, including the amount of the hold.
+- If you are making a hotel reservation or renting a car, ask about the credit card hold policy when you make the reservation, including the amount of the hold.

 - Carry two cards with you in case one gets declined.